 Exiting 2022 Slash Snowboards

 The 2021 boards that aren't returning with a 2023 model:

 All 2023 Slash Snowboards by Category

-I have categorized Slash's 2019-20 boards below.
-This is according to the categories here at SnowboardingProfiles.com and not necessarily the same as what Slash labels them as.
+Below, I have categorized Slash's 2022-23 lineup.
+This is according to the categories here at SnowboardingProfiles.com and not necessarily the same as how Slash might label them.

 Of course these are only broad categories as every board is different, but this is a rough guide.

 There isn't a Slash board that strictly fits this category, IMO, though the Brainstorm, or even the Happy Place could be used for this style of riding for sure.

 SLASH AGGRESSIVE ALL-MTN-FREESTYLE SNOWBOARDS